12 Must-Try Augmented Reality Video Editing Features

-Mobile video processing features can be divided into 2 categories: standard video editor tools and AR overlay functionality.
-The first ones allow users to modify the video sequence and parametres, while video augmentation tools add special effects to enhance the result or make it more interesting.
-Among such:
+Mobile video processing features can be divided into 2 categories: standard video editing tools and AR overlay functionality.
+The first ones allow users to modify the video sequence and parameters, while video augmentation tools add special effects to enhance the result or make it more interesting.

-With our facial animation technology, you can implement the most fascinating video filters with rich animation, fun face modifications or even small AR scenarios called with a tap or facial expressions.
-Such interactivity increases user engagement and inspires for more varied video content.
+With our AI video editing technology, you can implement the most fascinating video filters with rich animation, fun face modifications, or even small AR scenarios called with a tap or facial expressions.
+Such interactivity increases user engagement and inspires more varied video content.

 Unlike face filters, the color Instagram-like effects focus on the entire image rather than the user.
 Initially known as photo effects, they are now available for videos too allowing users to take videos in black-and-white or with different light like retro or neon, so videos come out more interesting.